albertotono/bimhox/_posts/2020-05-04-Hox's Diary.md

 We will start where everything started:

 **Harbin 2014**
-when in order to communicate with other people we didn't have any possible languages to support our communication, exept the sketches and drawing, based on their skills in drawing I think it is still a miracle that I survived there.
+when in order to communicate with other people we didn't have any possible languages to support our communication, exept the sketches and drawings.

 ---